Tibiritabara/tic-tac-toe-challenge/README.md

 in order to move forward on the game.
 When is a single player game, whenever a user creates a move, the AI will move immediately.

-This is how a GameMove object look on the database
+This is how a GameMove object looks on the database
 ```json
 {
     "_id" : ObjectId("5c9d5c30e3872b0da34d3e7d"),